nikihowe/annotated_deep_learning_paper_implementations/readme.md

 This is a collection of simple PyTorch implementations of neural networks and related algorithms.
-These implementations are documented with explanations,
+These implementations are documented with explanations.

 [The website](https://nn.labml.ai/index.html)
 renders these as side-by-side formatted notes.